Stowe Gardens

-Stowe or Stowe Gardens, formerly Stowe Landscape Gardens, are extensive, Grade I listed gardens and parkland in Buckinghamshire, England.
-Largely created in the eighteenth century, the gardens at Stowe are arguably the most significant example of the English landscape garden style.
-Designed in several phases by Charles Bridgeman, William Kent, and Capability Brown, the gardens changed from a baroque park, to an increasingly naturalised landscape garden, commissioned by the estate's owners, in particular by Richard Temple, 1st Viscount Cobham, his nephew Richard Grenville-Temple, 2nd Earl Temple, and his nephew George Nugent-Temple-Grenville, 1st Marquess of Buckingham.
+Stowe Gardens, formerly Stowe Landscape Gardens, are extensive Grade I listed gardens and parkland in Buckinghamshire, England.
+Largely created in the 18th century, the gardens at Stowe are arguably the most significant example of the English landscape garden.
+Designed by Charles Bridgeman, William Kent, and Capability Brown, the gardens changed from a baroque park to a natural landscape garden, commissioned by the estate's owners, in particular by Richard Temple, 1st Viscount Cobham, his nephew Richard Grenville-Temple, 2nd Earl Temple, and his nephew George Nugent-Temple-Grenville, 1st Marquess of Buckingham.

-The gardens are notable for the scale, the design, the size and the number of monuments set across the designed landscape, as well as for the fact they have been a tourist attraction for over three hundred years.
-The English landscape garden at Stowe has Grade I listed status, and many of the monuments in the property have their own, additional, Grade I listing.
+The gardens are notable for the scale, design, size and the number of monuments set across the landscape, as well as for the fact they have been a tourist attraction for over 300 years.
+Many of the monuments in the property have their own additional Grade I listing along with the park.
 These include: the Corinthian Arch, the Temple of Venus, the Palladian Bridge, the Gothic Temple, the Temple of Ancient Virtue, the Temple of British Worthies, the Temple of Concord and Victory, the Queen's Temple, Doric Arch, the Oxford Bridge, amongst others.

-The majority of the gardens, along with part of the park, passed into the ownership of the National Trust in 1989, whilst Stowe House, the home of Stowe School, is under the care of the Stowe House Preservation Trust.
+The gardens passed into the ownership of the National Trust in 1989, whilst Stowe House, the home of Stowe School, is under the care of the Stowe House Preservation Trust.
 The parkland surrounding the gardens is open 365 days a year.

 History

-Origins

 The Stowe gardens and estate are located close to the village of Stowe in Buckinghamshire, England.
 John Temple, a wealthy wool farmer, purchased the manor and estate in 1589.
 Subsequent generations of Temples inherited the estate, but it was with the succession of Sir Richard Temple that the gardens began to be developed, after the completion of a new house in 1683.

 Richard Temple, 1st Viscount Cobham, inherited the estate in 1697, and in 1713 was given the title Baron Cobham.
 During this period, both the house and the garden were redesigned and expanded, with leading architects, designers and gardeners employed to enhance the property.
 The installation of a variety of temples and classical features was illustrated the Temple family's wealth and status.
 The temples are also considered as a humorous reference to the family motto: TEMPLA QUAM DILECTA ('How beautiful are the Temples').